The 4 types of obesity according to the Mayo Clinic (and why it is important to categorize them for their treatment)

 2. The “hungry gut”

-Those who eat normal rations but feel hungry again within one or two hours belong to this phenotype.
+To this phenotype belong those who eat normal rations but feel hungry again within one or two hours.

 This is also related to the messages that the intestine must send to the brain, specifically: “I just ate.
 I need time to digest the food and feel full.”